Birth Control Pill and Birth Control Patch by Ray Sahelian, M.D.

 can occur throughout the body and dislodge to block blood flow to the lungs and

+a warning.
 Other common side effects of birth control pills include:

 Bleeding or spotting between menstrual cycles.
 Nausea.
 Tender breasts.
 Gaining